What is Children’s Sabbaths?

 - Activities that immediately engage participants in compassionate service to help and advocate for children and with action to seek justice (such as engaging, challenging, and writing letters to elected officials).

-From its inception, CDF has recognized the importance of the faith community’s partnership in unleashing the joy in growing up.
+Since its founding, CDF has recognized the importance of the faith community’s partnership in realizing its vision of a nation where marginalized children flourish, leaders prioritize their well-being, and communities wield the power to ensure they thrive.
 A nation that lets its children be the poorest citizens has, at its heart, a spiritual and ethical crisis.
-Thus, the religious community has an ecclesial responsibility to help transform our nation’s priorities so that we defend and protect those who are the youngest, poorest, and most vulnerable.
+Thus, the faith community has an ecclesial responsibility to help transform our nation’s priorities so that we stand with and for young people who cannot vote, lobby, or are muted in ways that impact their day-to-day lives and their futures.
 For many years, CDF has worked to support denominations and religious organizations as they develop and maintain child advocacy campaigns.

-Children’s Sabbath is an annual event.
+Children’s Sabbaths is an annual event.

-Children’s Sabbath is flexible.
+Children’s Sabbaths is flexible.

 For places of worship participating for the first time, you can ease into this moment without feeling overwhelmed or unready.
 We have curated and created plenty of resources for you to use or modify.
-For those who are “repeat participants,” and anticipate building on what you’ve done in past years, this is a moment for you to be even more creative and intentional in your observance.
+For returning participants, build on what you’ve done in past years; this is a moment for you to be even more creative and intentional in your observance.
 What is most important is that you shine a light on the issues affecting children and that you create intentional space and time to center the voices, needs, and concerns of the children in your worshiping community and wider community.
+Because Children’s Sabbaths takes place each fall, children can look forward to it each year.
+You have an incredible opportunity to create an experience that consistently centers their voices in the places and communities where they worship.
+This is your moment to work collaboratively as a community that cares about children and is committed to nurturing and protecting them.

-Children’s Sabbath is trauma informed.
+Children’s Sabbaths is trauma informed.

 A trauma-informed approach is an invitation to consider the psychosocial needs of individuals, groups, and systems; inviting and challenging individuals, groups, and systems to embody values concerned with safety, freedom, wholeness, and wellness.
 The process of implementing trauma-informed practices and care is recommended to occur with intentionality.
 Implementing trauma-informed practices and care should not be conducted in haste but with an intentional pace and informed practice.